surveybox-io/SurveyBoxSdk-Android/README.md

 Installation The SDK can be installed in the IDE(Android Studio) using the methods described below.

-**Step 1.** To create a new project in Android Studio, follow these steps:
+**1.** To create a new project in Android Studio, follow these steps:

 Launch Android Studio on your computer.